sshaar/clef2020-factchecking-task5/README.md

   - [working_notes/clef19_checkthat.bib](working_notes/clef19_checkthat.bib) - Bibliography of 2019 overview and participants' papers.
   - [working_notes/clef18_checkthat.bib](working_notes/clef18_checkthat.bib) - Bibliography of 2018 overview and participants' papers.

-## Task 5 : __Debate Check-Worthiness__.
+## Task Definition

-Predict which claim in a political debate should be prioritized for fact-checking.
+The "Check-worthines for debates" task is defined as "predicting which claim in a political debate should be prioritized for fact-checking".
 In particular, given a debate, speech or a press conference the goal is to produce a ranked list of its sentences based on their worthiness for fact checking.

-NOTE: You may use data from past years version of this task.
+NOTE: You may use data from [past years versions](#previous-editions) of this task.

 ## Data Format

-The input files are TAB separated csv files with three fields:
+The input files are TAB separated csv files with four fields:

 > line_number <TAB> speaker <TAB> text <TAB> label